UK Economy: Productivity vs Growth

 handouts, we must improve our productivity and

-grow our economy.
-These need to be done in parallel, but which task should take priority ?
+grow our economy...and do it quickly.
+These two changes ideally need to be done in parallel, but inevitably we're unlikely to be able to go 'full steam ahead on both.
+Indeed there are good reasons for not doing so...why, and which task should take priority ?

-hope to do both at once.
-There is also a strong case for making significant progress with productivity before we forge ahead with growth.
-This was the point missed by the abortive Truss government, and which led to their rapid fall from grace at the hands of the money markets.
+There is also a strong economic case for making significant progress with productivity before we forge ahead with growth.
+This was the point missed by the abortive Truss government, and which led to its rapid fall from grace at the hands of the money markets.

-The markets, and world economic and political leaders, have already shown us what they think of un-costed policies involving unfettered growth based largely on borrowing, in the present economic climate.
-To attempt to proceed regardless against this extreme ‘headwind’ would have been disastrous, and Hunt's recent U-turns on virtually all Kwarteng's mini-budget tax giveaways are hopeful signs that good sense may be returning.
+The markets, and world economic and political leaders, are by their nature cautious beasts, and have already shown us what they think of un-costed policies involving unfettered growth based largely on borrowing, in the present economic climate.
+To attempt to proceed regardless against this extreme ‘headwind’ would have been disastrous, and the U-turns on virtually all Kwarteng's mini-budget tax giveaways in 2022 and more recent hikes in taxes by Hunt and then Reeves do at least mean we should avoid a similar 'punishment'...for now at least.

-There are good operational reasons why rapid growth across the board at this stage, in the absence of productivity improvement, would have been a poor strategy.
+There are also good operational reasons why rapid growth across the board at this stage, in the absence of any productivity improvement, would be a poor strategy.
 To grow an economy like ours without the important structural modifications it needs, would have required not only significant outside investment, but also – a lot more workers.
-We already have an acute shortage of available and suitably-trained workers for our existing jobs, and this is reflected in the million and a half vacant positions still waiting to be filled.
+We already have an acute shortage of available and suitably-trained workers for our existing jobs, and this is reflected in the million or so vacant positions still waiting to be filled, despite the number of working age people without jobs (5.2% and rising at the last count).
+Witness the lamentable (from a government point of view at least!) performance of the building industry in 2025 against Labour's manifesto 1.5M house target by 2029, which is now even less likely to materilise due to competition from new AI data centre projects.
+The increased restrictions on immigrant visas brought in by Mahmood recently will administer the 'coup de grace' on any attempts to 'bus in' external labour to compensate for our lack of 'home talent' (despite the dispensation for sheep shearers!).

-To stand any chance of success, we therefore need to address productivity before we can grow the economy efficiently.
+To stand any chance of success, we therefore need to address productivity in all sectors of our economy via structural change before we can grow the economy efficiently.
 By doing this as a priority, we

 will achieve two things: